iftialmin10/finance-app/design/ui/data-models.md

 }
 ```

-**Note:** Tag management is now handled entirely in IndexedDB on the client side.
-No backend operations needed.
+**Note:** Tag management uses Prisma-backed APIs that rewrite the `tags` arrays on each affected transaction in normal mode and IndexedDB only when Guest Mode is active.

 ## Security & Integrity